MindSphere Gateway¶

 ) and is only appended for the preview environment.{mindsphere-domain}

-identifies the domain of the data center the request is issued to.[{path}]
+identifies the domain of the data center to which the request is issued.[{path}]

-optional path parameters, to reach sub-content of the web application.
+optional path parameters are used to reach sub-content of the web application.
 The first path parameter needs to be different from/api

 to avoid conflicts with API routing.